Posterior vitreous detachment, lattice degeneration, and retinal breaks

 Posterior segment surgery though a lot of reports advocating to do 360-degree prophylactic laser therapy, especially in cases before silicone oil removal, none of these reports are strong enough.

-Floaters may cause visual disturbance, but treatment indicated only when floater is big enough to cause visual morbidity and can be treated with YAG laser or vitrectomy, but the latter yield better results and more patient satisfaction.
+Floaters may cause visual disturbance, but treatment indicated only when floater is big enough to cause visual morbidity after six months of presentation and can be treated with YAG laser, especially single (Weiss ring) to few floaters located in the med vitreous) or vitrectomy, but the latter yield better results and more patient satisfaction.
+However, the treatment decision should be made after ruling out secondary factors such as vitreous hemorrhage, post complicated surgery and uveitis.

 Flow chart summarizes the approach and management of posterior vitreous hemorrhage